molgenis/molgenis-emx2/README.md

 *  sanitize column and table identifiers to [_A-Za-z][_0-9A-Za-z] (we support _ to replace all illegal characters)
 *  casdcading delete
 *  prevent issue with table or column name length
+*  renaming of tables and columns leads to renaming of triggers also
+*  ensure trigger names are not too long
+*  ensure query aliases are not too long
+*  reduce build+test times back to under a minute
+*  decide to store both ends of ref; added value might be order of items and query speed

 ## helpfull notes